efalk/SeattleACS/Tools/README.txt

-Acs2RtSys.py			Convert ACS 217 spreadsheet csv to RT systems Acs2Chirp.py			Convert ACS 217 spreadsheet csv to Chirp Chirp2RtSys.py			Convert Chirp csv to RT systems ics217.py			Class that reads ACS 217 spreadsheet csv common.py			Common code for converters
+rtsys.py			Write RT systems format chirp.py			Write Chirp format
+Chirp2RtSys.py			Convert Chirp csv to RT systems ics217.py			Class that reads ACS 217 spreadsheet csv common.py			Common code for converters

-The Acs2*.py programs read a W7ACS_ICS-217 csv file and write out a csv file compatible with RT Systems or Chirp, respectively.
+The Acs2Csv.py program reads a W7ACS_ICS-217 csv file and write out a csv file compatible with RT Systems or Chirp, respectively.
 By default, only the "V" and "U" entries are used, but this can be changed with the -b option.

 Options are:

-	-b _bands_	Any combination of letters from VULTD, default is VU Run "Acs2Chirp --help" for the full list.
+	-b _bands_	Any combination of letters from VULTD, default is VU Run "Acs2Csv --help" for the full list.

 	-s _n_		Start output line numbering at _n_, default is 1